thomasWeise/aitoa/book/structure/solutionSpace/README.md

 Basically, the input of an optimization algorithm is the problem instance&nbsp;$\instance$ and the output would be (at least) one candidate solution&nbsp;$\solspel\in\solutionSpace$.
 This candidate solution is the choice that the optimization process proposes to the human operator.
 It therefore holds all the data that the human operator needs to take action, in a for that the human operator can understand, interpret, and execute.
+During the optimization process, many such candidate solutions may be created and compared to find and return the best of them.

 From the programmer's perspective, the solution space is again a data structure, e.g., a `class` in Java.
-We want to return one instantiation of this data structure to the user when solving an optimization problem.
+An instance of this data structure is the candidate solution.

 ### Example: Job Shop Scheduling